Riverscapes/arcGNAT/docs/Find-Subnetworks.md

 **Input stream network shapefile**

 Stream network shapefile representing a drainage network.
 Ideally this network should be a USGS NHD flowline dataset, or derived from NHD.
-Also, all canal features (i.e. `FCode = 336`) MUST be removed prior to running the tool.
+Also, all canal and pipeline features (i.e. `FType = 336` or `FType = 428`) MUST be removed prior to running the tool.
-Removing canal features will create disconnected subnetworks within the overall stream network, each of which will be assigned a unique identifier code by the tool.
+Removing these features will create disconnected subnetworks within the overall stream network, each of which will be assigned a unique identifier code by the tool.

 ### Outputs